lightbend/cloudflow/docs/Basic Concepts.md

 ## Streamlets

 A streamlet is one of the building blocks of a Cloudflow application.
 Each streamlet represents a stage in the data transformation pipeline.
-Streamlets can have inlets and outlets that provide the conduit for the flow of data.
+Streamlets can have input endpoints called _inlets_ and output endpoints called _outlets_.
 Each inlet and outlet is typed and can handle data _of that specific type_ only.

 Some of the commonly used streamlet shapes are the following: